hpi-swa-teaching/TogglClient/README.md

 #### Add an time entry

-You can use our tool without beeing logged in.
+You can use our tool without being logged in.
 Simply press the start button in the corner and the timer will start.
 You can now give your time entry a description.
 After you finished your task simply press stop and the timer will end.
 You can now see your time entry with the description, duration, start and end time down below.
 If you didn't provide a description, "no description" will be displayed.

-#### Setup your default client

-To minimize the times you have to type in your account info, you can set up a default account info, which is prefilled whenever you want to login.
-To do so, open the context menu by right-clicking on the time entry overview (the main pane).
-There you can choose the entry "change default user".
-Afterwards type in your account info in the following dialog.

 #### Login / Logout with your Toggl account

 You can not only track your time offline, but also link your trackings to your online Toggl account.
 To do so, you have to first login and provide your account information.
 You can achieve this, by clicking on the "Login" button in the lower button bar.
-There you can type in your account information.
-If you defined a default client before, these account information are prefilled here.
+A dialog window where you can type in your account information will open.
+If you defined a default client before, your account informations will be prefilled there.
 After you clicked on "Save and Close", a session API token is created and you can click i.e. on "Synchronize".
 Any time entries you have created before the login are linked to the account you used to login.
 After a successful login, the label on the button changes to "Logout".
 You can click it to logout.
 Thereafter the overview pane is cleared.
 Be careful, if you logout and have not synchronised your time entries to the server, the time entries are lost.
 After your logout, you can click again on "Login" to login again.

+#### Setup your default client

+To minimize the times you have to type in your account info, you can set up a default account info, which is prefilled whenever you want to login.
+To do so, open the context menu by right-clicking on the time entry overview (the main pane).
+There you can choose the entry "change default user".
+Afterwards type in your account info in the following dialog.

 #### Synchronize your trackings